SUNDEK has been installing beautiful stained concrete for more than 50 years.

 Read about the difference between staining and dying concrete.

 Be sure to closely follow instructions for whichever product you decide to use.
 The information provided here is only a general overview and should not be used as instructions for coloring your floor.
 Again, we recommend hiring an experienced contractor as there are many nuances when it comes to staining concrete.
 For example, the method of application and the sealer can both affect the way the color looks when the project is complete.
-If you’d like to discuss your project, contact a local SUNDEK dealer.
+If you'd like to discuss your project, contact a local SUNDEK contractor.

 No floor is maintenance free, but maintaining a stained concrete floor is easy.
 The most important step you can take is to invest in a quality sealer.
 This will make it so that spills won’t penetrate the surface and you can easily wipe them up.
-One of our local dealers can advise you on which sealer will work best for your floor.
+One of our local contractor can advise you on which sealer will work best for your floor.